sezikpepa/Interdisciplinary-project/Methodology.md

 The final digital tool will be written in ......
 Blazor?
 (Fill in when it will be known)

-It is important to track changes made during software development, for this purpose, Git will be adopted in a form of GitHub.
+It is important to track changes made during software development to be able detects issues in the source code, for this purpose, Git will be adopted in a form of GitHub.

 ### Tests

 The digital tool will be used in healthcare environment and provide valuable information to pharmacists and doctors.
 It is in the best intereset of all parties, that the tool works correctly to provide seamless and enriching usage.
-For this purpose the functions of the tool will be tested via unit tests.
-Which will test the correct functionality of users' inputs.
+For this purpose, the functions of the tool will be tested via unit tests, which will test the correct functionality of users' inputs.

 ### Documentation